 Fitch analyses the collateral for UK residential transactions using a country-specific, loan-by-loan mortgage default model.
 The model subjects the mortgage loans to stresses based on Fitch's assessment of historical house price movements and mortgage defaults in the UK.
-The agency's study showed that a borrower's loan-to-value ratio (LTV), reflecting the size of their down-payment and their willingness to pay, and a borrower's debt-to-income (DTI) ratio or income multiple, reflecting their ability to pay, to be the key determinants of default probability in the UK.
+The agency's study showed that a borrower's LTV, reflecting the size of their down-payment and their willingness to pay, and a borrower's debt-to-income (DTI) ratio or income multiple, reflecting their ability to pay, to be the key determinants of default probability in the UK.

 Paragon provided Fitch with a loan-by-loan data template, cumulative loan book losses and 90+ dynamic arrears data.
-In addition, Paragon has provided Fitch for the first time a loan-by-loan arrears history on all originations of PML since 2010 and 90+ static cumulative arrears on its loan book.
+In addition, Paragon has provided Fitch loan-by-loan arrears history on all originations of PML since 2010 and 90+ static cumulative arrears on its loan book.
 Fitch considers that the data available for the analysis is of good quality and factors in the strong performance observed compared to peers into its analysis.